oskarimikkila/Empirical-Deep-Hedging/README.md

 Validation: `testing.py --validate --model Heston_kappa1` (reads validation result files and returns the best state of the model)

-Testing: `testing.py --test --model Heston_kappa1`
+Testing: `testing.py --test --model Heston_kappa1_2000` (use the model name given by running the validation script)